 His cases in the past year include:

-In 2015 Andrew won Labour & Employment Barrister of the Year UK in the Lawyer Monthly Legal Awards.
-In April 2016, Finance Monthly announced Andrew as Employment Barrister of the Year for the UK as part of their Law Awards 2016.
+In 2015 Andrew was Lawyer Monthly Labour & Employment Barrister of the Year UK and 2016 Finance Monthly Employment Barrister of the Year.

 In addition to acting for British Airways Andrew has acted for London bus companies, BT, Post Office, South West Trains and Citylink in industrial disputes, including wildcat action, picketing and transport blockades and in contract actions for the Co-operative Group, Network Rail and Turning Point.
 He has recently appeared in recognition and EWC claims in the CAC, in insurance disputes in the Commercial Court and contract actions in the DIFC Court of Appeal.